 Release Notes Date 06.16.2021

 - Staying Sharp has re-launched the Everyday Reasoning Brain Health Challenge with an updated look and feel.
 Good problem-solving skills are essential for feeling healthy and remaining independent as you age.
 Explore more about reasoning skills through this Challenge.

 Release Notes Date 06.10.2021

 - Staying Sharp has launched its first Challenge Series.
-The Mental Well-Being Challenges explore practical and scientifically valid ways of finding and approaching mental well-being, and build as foundational themes are explored.
+The Mental Well-Being Challenges explore practical ways of finding and approaching mental well-being, and build as foundational themes are explored.

 - Staying Sharp has re-launched the Is My Memory Normal Brain Health Challenge with an updated look and feel.
 This challenge will show you how memory works and what science says you can do to keep it functioning well.